 Luke Skywalker in Star Wars: Episode IV – A New Hope (1977) is an excellent – albeit extreme – example of a free-range kid: like so many heroic characters, he’s an orphan (or so he believes, at least) who bounces around the galaxy having adventure after adventure after adventure.
-Oh sure, he gets a little gentle guidance from Obi-Wan Kenobi (Alec Guinness), but it’s more, “here’s a lightsaber; try not to point it at your face”, then it is anything else.
+Oh sure, he gets a little gentle guidance from Obi-Wan Kenobi (Alec Guinness), but it’s more, “here’s a lightsaber; try not to point it at your face”, than it is anything else.

 And then there’s the fact that “old Ben Kenobi” decides to dodge a pretty important discussion with Luke, too.

 “A young Jedi named Darth Vader, who was a pupil of mine until he turned to evil, helped the Empire hunt down and destroy the Jedi knights.
 He betrayed and murdered your father.
 Now the Jedi are all but extinct.
 Vader was seduced by the dark side of the Force,” he tells him at one point.
 And I guess, technically, he’s not exactly lying – but we all know there was a better way for Luke to learn the truth about his old dad, and Ben probably should have realized that.

 Authoritarian Parenting in The Empire Strikes Back and Return of the Jedi